What resolution does my phone camera actually need?

 Using a higher megapixel rating to create a zoom is one of those areas.
-The last few years have seen a few camera/smartphone hybrids, such as Samsung's Galaxy Zoom or Panasonic's Lumix CM1, but for the most part, true optical zoom isn't something you get on a smartphone.
+We have seen a smattering of camera/smartphone hybrids, such as Samsung's Galaxy Zoom or Panasonic's Lumix CM1, but for the most part, true optical zoom above 5x isn't something you get on a smartphone.
 What you can do however is the digital equivalent of zooming in by cropping a higher megapixel photo down to a lower megapixel equivalent.

-With a digital photo, if you cut down the sides to say, 3008 by 2000 pixels, you'd have the bird as much more of the focus of the shot, and you'd end up with what was, numerically, a 6MP photo from your 16MP original.
+Using digital zoom, on the other hand, you might cut down the image to say 3008 by 2000 pixels, making the bird much more of the focus of the shot and ending up with what is effectively a 6MP photo from your 16MP original.
 Crop in closer to, say, 2048 by 1536, and you'd have an even closer shot of the bird at 3MP resolution.
-It's entirely feasible that even with that level of cropping, you could end up with a reasonably pleasant image, although obviously not one in quite as much detail as if you were able to get up close with your avian friend.
+It's entirely feasible that even with so much cropping, the resulting image could be reasonably pleasant, although it will obviously not pack quite so much detail as if you were able to get up close with your avian friend.